taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2053

-First Space Barge makes its virgin flight to **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
+First Space Ferry makes its virgin flight to **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 The Space Consortium begins distributing their first excess yield of orbit-grown crops to planetside countries in need.

 Majhee and her collaborators have set up several thousand "thread-worm nursuries" in communities around the world where air and water pollution levels have been deemed above critical levels.